Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
 The image is a screenshot of the Virtuoso ADE Explorer interface, which is a tool used for analog design and simulation.
-The interface has several menu options at the top, including "Launch," "Session," "Setup," "Analyses," "Variables," "Outputs," "Simulation," "Results," and "Tools."
-The "Variables" menu is highlighted, and a dropdown menu is visible with options such as "Edit...," "Delete," "Find," "Copy From Cellview," and "Copy To Cellview."
-The "Copy From Cellview" option is highlighted in yellow.

-Below the menu bar, there is a section labeled "Setup" with a hierarchical list of items.
-The list includes:
+The interface is divided into several sections and menus, with specific elements highlighted.

+1. **Top Menu Bar**:
+   - The top menu bar contains several options: Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, and Tools.
+   - The "Variables" menu is currently selected and expanded.

+2. **Variables Menu**:
-- "TB_BGR_tb_bgr_1" with a green icon indicating it is a test bench.
+   - The "Variables" menu is highlighted in yellow, indicating it is active.
+   - The expanded menu shows several options: Edit, Delete, Find, Copy From Cellview, and Copy To Cellview.
+   - The "Copy From Cellview" option is highlighted in yellow, indicating it is the selected action.

+3. **Setup Section**:
+   - The left side of the interface shows the "Setup" section.
-- "Simulator spectre" indicating the simulator being used.
+   - It lists the current testbench (TB_BGR_tb_bgr_1) and the simulator being used (spectre).
-- "Analyses" with a sub-item "dc" that has a checkbox checked, indicating that a DC analysis is selected.
-The analysis has parameters "t -40 120 Automatic Start-Stop."
+   - Under "Analyses," a DC analysis is selected with a temperature range from -40 to 120 degrees Celsius and an automatic start-stop feature.
-- "Design Variables" with two variables listed:
-  - "avdd" with a value of 2, highlighted in yellow.
+   - The "Design Variables" section lists two variables: "avdd" with a value of 2 and "avss" with a value of 0.
+These variables are highlighted in yellow.

+4. **Toolbar**:
+   - Above the "Setup" section, there is a toolbar with various icons and options.
-  - "avss" with a value of 0, also highlighted in yellow.
+   - A thermometer icon with a value of 27 is visible, likely indicating the current temperature setting.

-The interface also includes various icons and buttons for different functions, such as saving, running simulations, and adjusting settings.
-The overall layout is typical of a design and simulation tool, with a focus on managing and configuring different aspects of the simulation environment.
+   - There are icons for saving, running simulations, and other functions.

+5. **Right Side**:
+   - On the right side, there is a dropdown menu labeled "Replace" and a text field with "maestro_Dc" entered.
+   - This section likely pertains to managing different simulation setups or configurations.

+Overall, the image shows the user interface of Virtuoso ADE Explorer with a focus on managing design variables and copying them from a cellview.
 ```

 **Figure 69: Copying variables from cell view**